*Greetings, Delvers!*

 Half-Tabaxi Traits

-Age: Half-Tabaxi have lifespans equivalent to humans.
+Age: Half-Tabaxi have life spans equivalent to humans.

 Alignment: As with most catfolk, half-tabaxi tend toward chaotic alignments, as they are impulsive and often stubborn.
 Whether they are good, evil or anything in between depends largely on their social environment.